corpusops/corpusops.bootstrap/doc/vagrant.md

 # vagrant corpusops setup
-We also provide a vagrantfile to test corpusops.

-The install prefix inside the VM is in ``/srv/corpusops/corpusops.bootstrap``.

 ## Common intruction

+- The install prefix inside the VM is in ``/srv/corpusops/corpusops.bootstrap``.
+- The current folder is mounted on ``/host``.
+- If you want to edit files from within your host (aka from your favourite IDE), see the ``mounting`` section.
+- The files of the local clone are pushed inside the VM on the first launch.
+- But after, everything lives in the VM except the Vagrant file and the provision script.
+- If you want to edit files, connect to the VM first or mount it !

 Make a [corpusops.bootstrap](https://github.com/corpusops/corpusops.bootstrap) clone per VM
 ```
 git clone https://github.com/corpusops/corpusops.bootstrap vmx